-After a successful pilot deployment in spring 2024, we conducted an IRB-approved research study in our summer 2024 semester, collecting data about reagent use.
-All students were permitted to use reagent for their work, and course staff members were not informed of the identities of consenting students until after final grades were submitted.
+After a successful pilot deployment in spring 2024, we conducted an IRB-approved research study in our summer 2024 semester, collecting qualitative data about REAGENT use.
+All students were permitted to use REAGENT, and course staff members were not informed of the identities of consenting students until after final grades were submitted.
 Of 69 students who completed the course, 39 consented to the use of their responses and work in this research.
-We surveyed students before their initial introduction to reagent and at the end of the course; 38 participants responded to this initial survey, and 35 of those additionally responded to the final survey.
-We also collected usage history from reagent's database detailing participants' use of reagent in their coursework.